Strengthening Canada’s border security: Actions taken to date

 - Bringing together security agencies and law enforcement partners to target cross-border organized crime, money laundering and drug trafficking to improve border security

-- Property of those groups can now be frozen and law enforcement has more tools to prosecute offences including those related to financing, travel and recruitment
+- Property of those groups can now be frozen and law enforcement has enhanced authorities to investigate and prosecute terrorism-related offences including those related to financing, participation, recruitment, and travel in support of terrorist activity

 - North American Joint Strike Force